-If you take the oceans, Tropical is determined when water temperatures are above 20 degrees Celsius (68 Fahrenheit) year-round.
-Temperate refers to waters which are typically 10-20C, 50-68F year-round, and below 10C,50F year-round is referred to as polar.
+If you take the oceans, the term “Tropical” is determined when water temperatures are above 20 degrees Celsius (or 68 Fahrenheit) year-round.
+“Temperate” refers to waters that are typically 10-20C, (50-68F) year-round, and below 10C, (50F) year-round is referred to as “Polar”.

-So tropical fish inhabit waters which are above 20 Celsius, 68 Fahrenheit year-round, and “coldwater” fish like goldfish, are actually temperate.
+So tropical fish inhabit waters that are above 20 Celsius, (68 Fahrenheit) year-round, and “coldwater” fish like goldfish, are actually temperate.
 Some tropical fish like White Cloud Mountain minnows and Zebra danios are better described as temperate too and should be kept in unheated aquaria in UK homes, year-round.

-Most aquarium heaters are preset to 25 Celsius, 78 Fahrenheit, and that’s the temperature that an average tropical aquarium should be.
+Most aquarium heaters are preset to 25 Celsius, (78 Fahrenheit,) and that’s the temperature that an average tropical aquarium should be.
 The vast majority of tropical fish we keep are fine at that temperature, so many people never alter from the heater’s preset temperature.
-Adjustable heaters can typically be adjusted from 20-30 Celsius, 68-86F, enabling the aquarium owner to raise or lower temperatures to suit the species they keep.
+Adjustable heaters can typically be turned up or down from 20-30 Celsius, (68-86F), enabling the aquarium owner to raise or lower temperatures to suit the species they keep.

-If you keep Discus, cardinal tetras, Rams or Zebra plecs you will need to raise the temperature in order for them to be happy.
-And make sure that you choose tank mates accordingly, as a South American catfish species like a Bronze corydoras, prefers temperatures at or below 25C, 78F.
-Warm water fish may develop Whitespot when exposed to cooler waters in both long or short term, and cool water fish demand more oxygen, yet warm water holds less.
+If you keep Discus, Cardinal Tetras, Rams or Zebra Plecs you will need to raise the temperature in order for them to be happy.
+And make sure that you choose tank mates accordingly, as some other South American catfish species like Peppered Corydoras prefer temperatures at or below 25C, (78F).
+Warm water fish may develop Whitespot when exposed to cooler waters in both the long or short term, and cool water fish demand more oxygen, yet warm water holds less.

 Fish have evolved over millions of years to suit the temperature of their surroundings.
 Fish are poikilothermic, meaning that they cannot control their own body temperature and it will be the same temperature as the water they are swimming in.